Jhatka: Importance in Sikhism

-Although not all Sikhs maintain the practice of eating meat butchered in this style, it is well known by most Sikhs to have been mandated by the ten Sikh Gurus:
+Although not all Sikhs maintain the practice of eating meat butchered in this style, it was mandated by the ten Sikh Gurus:

 According to the Sikh tradition, only such meat as is obtained from an animal which is killed with one stroke of the weapon causing instant death is fit for human consumption.
 Guru Gobind Singh took a rather serious view of this aspect of the whole matter.
 He, therefore, while permitting flesh to be taken as food repudiated the whole theory of this expiatory sacrifice.
 Accordingly, he made jhatka meat obligatory for those Sikhs who may be interested in taking meat as a part of their food.